-The great advantage of this amount is that you won’t lose too much if the things doesn’t work out as you imagined.
+The great advantage of this amount is that you won’t lose too much if the things don’t work out as you imagined.
 Maybe, you misinterpreted the stock or did the fundamental study wrong, or the stock price fell due to some bad fortune.
 Still, you won’t be affected too much financially by the loss.
 As the saying goes:

 Failures are the best teachers.

 Further, from your first investment, you will learn more important things.
-You will learn what things to do and moreover you will learn what things not to do.
+You will learn what things to do and moreover, you will learn what things not to do.
 In addition, losing a small money won’t affect your morale and you can come back in the game again, and next time even more prepared and informed.

 It gives you a great lesson when your first investment is a failure, but it gives a tremendous joy when your first stock is a win.
-It’s a life time memory.
+It’s a lifetime memory.

 For my case, I bought three stocks during my first investment.
-Out of three, two performed well and the third under performed for 3 months.
+Out of three, two performed well and the third underperformed for 3 months.
 Although the overall portfolio was in profit, still the return was not good as the total was averaging out.
 Therefore, I sold the third stock after the third month.

 100 minus your age rule

 This is a very famous rule about how much you should invest in stock market and widely known as ‘100 minus your age rule’.
 The rule is based on the principle of gradually reducing your risk as you get older.
-The rules goes like this.
+The rules go like this.
 ‘The percentage of the stock holding in your net worth should be equal to 100 minus your age.’

 For example, Let’s say your age is 20 and your total savings till date is Rs 1000.
 Then, the amount that you should invest in the stock market should be (100-20) = 80% of your total net worth.
-That is, you should invest Rs 800 in stock market, if you are of age 20 from a total saving of Rs 1000.
+That is, you should invest Rs 800 in the stock market if you are of age 20 from a total saving of Rs 1000.

 You can read the complete post about ‘100 minus your age rule’ here: http://www.investopedia.com/articles/investing/062714/100-minus-your-age-outdated.asp